jsnkle/Celtic-Lunar-Seasonal-Calendar/celtic-calendar-mechanics.md

    * The first visible crescent moon appears 1-2 days after the month begins

 3. **First Month Exception**
-   * The first month of the year (Bláthú) begins on the spring equinox regardless of moon phase
+   * The first month of the year (Eadarra) begins on the spring equinox regardless of moon phase
-   * This creates a "partial month" in some years when the equinox falls between new moons
+   * This creates a "threshold month" of variable length when the equinox falls between new moons
-   * This partial month still carries the energy of Bláthú and marks the transition into the new year
+   * This variability is intentional, reflecting the liminal nature of transitions between states

 ### Day Counting